itpplasma/libneo/doc/ExtraDocuments/Fileformats.md

 $f^\text{s}_{mn} = -f^\text{s}_{-m-n}$ <br>
 $f^\text{c}_{mn} = +f^\text{c}_{-m-n}$

 One therfore only needs to know half of the coefficients.
-Concrete this means, that one can choose EITHER $m$ or $n$, to be non-negative (you only can do this for one of them, as else you would be missing modes).
+This means, that one can choose **either** $m$ or $n$, to be non-negative (you only can do this for one of them, as else you would be missing modes).
 We commonly choose the poloidal mode $m$ for that.
 The coefficients are then redefined as

 ${f^\text{s}_{00}}' = 0$<br>
 $f^\text{s}_{mn}\sin{(m\theta + n\varphi)} + f^\text{s}_{-m-n}\sin{(-m\theta - n\varphi)}=2f^\text{s}_{mn}\sin{(m\theta + n\varphi)}$ <br>
-$\rightarrow$<br>
+&rarr;<br>
 ${f^\text{s}_{mn}}' \equiv 2f^\text{s}_{mn}$<br>

 ${f^\text{c}_{00}}' = f^\text{c}_{00}$<br>
 $f^\text{c}_{mn}\cos{(m\theta + n\varphi)} + f^\text{c}_{-m-n}\cos{(-m\theta - n\varphi)}=2f^\text{c}_{mn}\cos{(m\theta + n\varphi)}$ <br>
-$\rightarrow$<br>
+&rarr;<br>
 ${f^\text{c}_{mn}}' \equiv 2f^\text{c}_{mn}$<br>

 and the sum goes like